jundalisay/spblist/content/en/research/mohammad/quran/sura-011b.md

 91. They said, “O Shuaib, we do not understand much of what you say, and we see that you are weak among us.
 Were it not for your tribe, we would have stoned you.
 You are of no value to us.”

-92. He said, “O my people, is my tribe more important to you than Allah?
+92. He said, “O my people, is my tribe more important to you than Enki?
 And you have turned your backs on Him? ”

 93. “O my people, do as you may, and so will I. You will know to whom will come a punishment that will shame him, and who is a liar.
 So look out; I am on the lookout with you.”